 That aside, the story and characters are actually really interesting.
 The goblins themselves are also interesting as adversaries for Goblin Slayer and the other adventurers he eventually teams up with.
 It’s paced well with the progression feeling very natural.
 It does a good job of playing with your expectations and not being quite what you expect.
 Goblin Slayer is driven by his one and only goal but is still amazingly well rounded in a strange way.

 The animation for the show is a little strange, it has a weird blend of 2D and 3D animation.
 It meshes together quite well but it often just doesn’t look quite right.
 There are often moments where characters look incredibly stiff in their movements as well.
 You get used to these things but this isn’t the best animation you’ll see that is for sure.
 In some ways I think Goblin Slayers stiff movement in general shows how he’s stifled as an individual by his purpose, he then comes to life in battle.
 Perhaps I’m just rationalising though.

 The show is an adaptation of light novels.
 I haven’t read them so I don’t know what the future holds for Goblin Slayer and his friends.
 Personally I’d quite like to see the world go slowly to complete and utter ruin around him while he focuses on the only thing that matters to him.
 “Before the Demons destroy the world the Goblins will destroy the villages.
 They can’t be spared just because the world is in danger.”
 Goblin Slayer says those words and I think it would be interesting to follow that through.
 That’d be an interesting twist compared to the usual fantasy hero story we often see.
 I look forward to seeing what unfolds in Season 2.

-Season 1 of Goblin Slayer is available on Funimation Now in the UK.
+Season 1 of Goblin Slayer will be available on BR & DVD from Manga Entertainment on the 4th of November 2019.
+It is also available to stream on Funimation Now in the UK.